 \subsection{Evaluation on MMedBench}

 In this section, we present a comprehensive benchmark of the foremost LLMs using our MMedBench under zero-shot, PEFT, and full fine-tuning settings.
 Our evaluation focuses on two aspects of model performance: the accuracy in multiple-choice questions and the models' ability to generate rationales.
-The evaluated LLMs can be categorized into four distinct classes, \emph{i.e.}, close-source LLMs, popular open-source LLMs, medical-specific open-source LLMs, and the those further undergone training on our MMedC.
-The later three can all be categorized into open-source LLMs.
+The evaluated LLMs can be categorized into four distinct classes, \emph{i.e.}, closed-source LLMs, popular open-source LLMs, medical-specific open-source LLMs, and those further undergone training on our MMedC.
+The latter three can all be categorized into open-source LLMs.

-Initially, our analysis focuses on the state-of-the-art, proprietary close-source LLMs developed by OpenAI and Google, specifically GPT-3.5, GPT-4, and Gemini-1.0 pro.
+Initially, our analysis focuses on the state-of-the-art, proprietary closed-source LLMs developed by OpenAI and Google, specifically GPT-3.5, GPT-4, and Gemini-1.0 pro.
 These models are examined through their publicly available online API solely in a \textbf{zero-shot} setting, as they are not accessible for any further training.
-However, note that, as the training data for these close-source models are confidential, it is difficult to judge whether they are really ``zero-shot''.
-Following this, our evaluation encompasses a range of open-source LLMs such as Llama 2, Mistral, and InternLM 2.
-We observe that the response from these open-source LLMs to instructions is relatively poor, making it difficult to draw effective comparisons~(check \textbf{Supplementary Material~\ref{sec:case_show}} for more zero-shot fail cases) in the zero-shot setting.
+However, note that, as the training data for these closed-source models are confidential, it is difficult to judge whether they are really ``zero-shot''.
+Following this, our evaluation encompasses a range of open-source LLMs such as Mistral, InternLM 2 and Llama 3.
+We observe that the response from these open-source LLMs is relatively poor, making it difficult to draw effective comparisons~(check \textbf{Supplementary Material~\ref{sec:case_show}} for more zero-shot fail cases) in the zero-shot setting.
 We therefore compare them in fine-tuning settings~(PEFT and full fine-tuning).
 Among these, we make a further distinction between general LLMs and those specifically tailored for the medical domain.
-Finally, we evaluate models that have undergone further training on our proposed corpus, named MMedLM (based on InternLM) and MMedLM 2 (based on InternLM 2).
-These models are uniquely augmented with domain-specific knowledge, achieved by auto-regressive training on the MMedC.
+Finally, we evaluate models that have undergone further training on our proposed corpus, named MMedLM (based on InternLM), MMedLM 2 (based on InternLM 2) and MMed-Llama 3 (based on Llama 3).
+These models are uniquely augmented with domain-specific knowledge by auto-regressive training on MMedC.